nextcryptodeal/abhinavcrypto/README.md

 you don’t need to complete everything. pick the category (or categories) where you have the strongest edge and max it out. i’ll be dropping more base guides for each task group after i’m done running through them myself.
 ...this is end of day 4...

+this is day 5 of commit on base